-As of July 1, 2025, I will be Assistant Professor of Philosophy (tenure-track) at the University of Lethbridge.
+I am Assistant Professor of Philosophy (tenure-track) at the University of Lethbridge (Canada).

 I am editing a forthcoming volume on Hannah Arendt’s Lectures on Kant’s Political Philosophy.